OSINT-TECHNOLOGIES/gaia/README.md

 5) Once service account created, click the menu for that account, then Create key > JSON.
 Download the JSON key file and put it in GAIA directory
 6) Open GAIA in web interface and if you don't see any errors and see the map - congratulations, you've just finished Google EE connection procedure.
 Now you can start using GAIA with Google EE

+### Connecting OpenStreetMap

+Basically you don't need to do any things out of GAIA to start researching using OpenStreetMap.
+You need only to install new libraries from system requirements and you'll be ready to start your research using OSM.

 **After all needed services are connected, you can start your research.
 In order to do this you need to start GAIA web-interface using start.bat script which will open welcome window in your default browser.**

 ## System requirements